good-yellow-bee/blazelog-mobile/IMPLEMENTATION_PLAN.md

 **Acceptance Criteria:**

-- [ ] Metadata is collapsible
+- [x] Metadata is collapsible
-- [ ] Can copy log ID
+- [x] Can copy log ID
-- [ ] Screen can render from navigation params when provided to avoid refetch
+- [x] Screen can render from navigation params when provided to avoid refetch

 ---

-### P6-5: Create useSSE Hook
+### P6-5: Create useSSE Hook ✅

 **Dependencies:** P1-2
 **Description:** SSE connection hook with reconnection.